 Each property is assigned to an Area each weekend.
 The Property Reservation Calendar will tell you what Area is assigned which weekend.
-You will also want to review the Property Reservations Procedures.
-To make a property request, you will need to complete the Universal Property Reservation form.
+You will also want to review the current Property Reservations Procedures.
+To make a property request, you will need to complete the Online Property Reservation form.

 How do I make a donation to Girl Scouts of Southeast Florida?

 Donations can be made by sending a check to either the Jupiter or Oakland Park Service Centers, and can also be made online.

 How is Girl Scouts of Southeast Florida funded?

 Tell me about e-News

 GSSEF publishes e-News twice a month.
 Additionally, topic-specific e-newsletters are also sent one to three times per month.
 To sign up to receive future issues of e-News, enter your e-mail address on our homepage.
 To view previous issues of e-News, visit our archives.

 In order to ensure that any artwork that includes the Girl Scout logo follows GSUSA’s graphic guidelines, any artwork that includes the logo must be submitted to the marketing department for approval.
 You can use the words “Girl Scouts of Southeast Florida” with your Service Unit name – such as Girl Scouts of Southeast Florida Dolphin Service Unit – without permission.
 If the logo is used, approval must be secured.
 You can download commonly used art and logos here.
 For artwork approval, please email Melinda Glasco or Lisa Johnson.

 Who can be a member of Girl Scouts?